-Scottish Work-Related Road Death Register
+Scottish Work-Related Road Fatality Register

-A live, illustrative record of fatal road collisions in Scotland with a possible work-related dimension
+A live, illustrative record of fatal road collisions in Scotland with a possible work-related dimension.

 What this is

 This register tracks fatal road collisions in Scotland reported in the press and in Police Scotland appeals, and flags those where a vehicle was — or may have been — being used for work at the time.
-It is maintained by RoSPA as part of our occupational road risk (ScORSA) programme.

 We publish it to support awareness, discussion and the case for better management of occupational road risk.
 It is a complement to official statistics, not a replacement for them.